ClickStick/ios-app/README.md

   - Large (50 KB/month) -- $4.99/month
   - Unlimited -- $9.99/month

 Quota is checked per-send and only deducted after a successful send.
 Failed sends never consume quota.
-The paywall appears after a user exhausts their last free quota, at a natural moment rather than as a blocking gate.
+The paywall appears after a successful send that consumes the last available full-speed bytes for non-subscribers, at a natural moment rather than as a blocking gate.

 Premium state is shared between the main app and the Share Extension via a shared `UserDefaults` suite.